Koustav-1250/Java/GarbageCollection.md

      - **Sweeping with Compacting**: It consumes more memory but involves an additional step of compacting the memory to optimize space.
      - (Incomplete point)

 - STOP THE WORLD: While marking the objects for garbage collection, the java application is paused.
 (Think Why ;) )
+  - There is alternative to this which is known as Concurrent garbage collector that run along side the application.
+- JVM has five implementations of Garbage Collector
+  - serial GC:
+      a) Young generation: mark and copy strategy
+      b) old generation: mark compact and sweep
+      c) stop the world
+      d) runs on single thread
+  - paralled GC:
+      a) Young generation: mark and copy strategy
+      b) old generation: mark compact and sweep
+      c) stop the world for less time than for serial GC
+      d) running on mutiple thread
+  - Concurrent Mark Sweep (CMS) GC
+  - Garbage First GC (G1GC)
+      a) Keeps tract of amount of live and dead objects
+      b) divides heap in smaller regions
+      c) not only concurrent but also parallel support
+      d) aims for short pauses possible
+      e) running on multiple threads
+      f) concurrent and stop the world
+      g) best for high performace applications and large memory space
+  - Z GC
+      a) max of 10 ms pauses
+      b) uses reference coloring
+  - **Metrics in GC**
+       - Allocation rate: how fast the application allocates objects in memory.
+       - Heap population
+       - Mutation rate: How often the refrences are updated in the memory
+       - Object life span
+       - Mark time and Compaction time -> how long GC takes to mark the objects and free up the space and reallocates the space in memory

 Understanding the various aspects of garbage collection is essential for optimizing memory usage and developing efficient Java applications.